nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 ![clusters_map](/assets/clusters3.png)
 Figure 5.
 Visualizing hot spot clusters where tweets related to the Southeast Tornado event were particularly high or particularly low.

 ## Unplanned Deviations from the Protocol

-Summarize changes and uncertainties between
-- your expectation of a reproduction workflow based on the reading and Dorian analysis
-- your final workflow after completing the lab

 Fortunately, this analysis did not suffer any significant unplanned deviations from the replication protocol prepared by Joe Holler in 2019.
+However, during my initial run-through of this code after debugging and refining code, I realized I had forgotten to include data from a temporally distant timeline with which I could compare tornado-related Twitter activity during early May.
+To remedy this, I ran another data pull on the morning of May 11th, 2021 (6 days after my initial pull), to access and include any verified and unverified tweets from the same geographic region.
+I was then able to effectively incorporate this data back into my code using the scaffold provided by Professor Holler and complete my analysis as an accurate replication.

 ## Discussion

 Provide a summary and interpretation of your key findings in relation to your research question.
 Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2

 ## Conclusion